-Addendum VI was initiated in response to the 2018 benchmark assessment which indicated the stock was overfished and experiencing overfishing in 2017.
-Approved in October 2019, the Addendum aims to reduce total removals by 18% relative to 2017 levels in order to achieve the F target in 2020 and begin rebuilding the stock.
-Specifically, the Addendum reduces all state commercial quotas by 18%, and implements a 1 fish bag limit and a 28"to less than 35" slot limit for ocean fisheries and a 1 fish bag limit and an 18" minimum size limit in Chesapeake Bay to reduce total recreational removals by 18% in both regions.
-The Addendum's measures are designed to apply the needed reductions proportionally to both the commercial and recreational sectors, although states were permitted to submit alternative regulations through conservation equivalency that achieve an 18% reduction in total removals statewide.
-The Board reviewed and approved management options for 2020 on a state-by-state basis in February, and all states promulgated regulations by April 1 (Tables 12-13).
+Addendum VI was initiated in response to the 2018 Benchmark Stock Assessment which indicated the stock was overfished and experiencing overfishing in 2017.
+Approved in October 2019, the Addendum aimed to reduce total removals by 18% relative to 2017 levels in order to achieve the F target in 2020 and begin rebuilding the stock.
+Specifically, the Addendum reduced all state commercial quotas by 18%, and implemented a 1 fish bag limit and a 28" to less than 35" slot limit for ocean fisheries and a 1 fish bag limit and an 18" minimum size limit in Chesapeake Bay to reduce total recreational removals by 18% in both regions.
+The Addendum's measures were designed to apply the needed reductions proportionally to both the commercial and recreational sectors, although states were permitted to submit alternative regulations through CE that achieve an 18% reduction in total removals statewide.
+The Board reviewed and approved management options, including CE programs (Table 7), for 2020 on a state-by-state basis in February, and all states promulgated regulations by April 1 (Tables 5-6).

-Addendum VI also requires the mandatory use of circle hooks when fishing with bait to reduce release mortality in recreational striped bass fisheries.
+Addendum VI also required the mandatory use of circle hooks when fishing with bait to reduce release mortality in recreational striped bass fisheries.
 States are encouraged to promote the use of circle hooks through various public outreach and education platforms to garner support and compliance with this important conservation measure.
 Circle hook regulations were required to be implemented no later than January 1, 2021.
 In March 2021, the Board approved a clarification on the definition of bait and methods of fishing that require circle hooks.
-The Board also approved guidance on how to address incidental catch of striped bass when targeting other species with non-circle hooks with bait attached.
+The Board also approved guidance on how to address incidental catch of striped bass when targeting other species with non-circle hooks with bait attached.7

-&lt;sup>7 This guidance on incidental catch could not be implemented as a compliance criterion since incidental catch was not originally part of Addendum VI.
+7 This guidance on incidental catch could not be implemented as a compliance criterion since incidental catch was not originally part of Addendum VI.